uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 In plain language, this code says:

-1. **Get the instructions**: Get the USWDS settings that tell the Design System how to build the styles.
-Settings are the first thing you'll need to include in your entry point.
+1. **Get the instructions**: Add the USWDS settings configuration that tells the Design System how to build the styles.

-    In USWDS, settings are Sass variables that can be configured via Sass' `@use...with()` rule.
+    Your settings configuration is the first thing you'll need to include in your entry point.
+Often, this configuration will live in its own file, which in this example is called `uswds-theme.scss`.
 You can find full instructions for configuring USWDS settings, along with a list of all available settings, on the [Settings page]({{ site.baseurl }}/documentation/settings/).

 2. **Create the foundation**: Build all USWDS styles from these settings.